Bartolomeo Cristofori: Strings

-In Cristofori's pianos, there are two strings per note, throughout the compass.
+In Cristofori's pianos, there are two strings per note throughout the compass.
 Modern pianos use three strings in the mid and upper range, two in the upper bass, and one in the lower bass, with greater variation in thickness than Cristofori used.
-The strings are equally spaced rather than being grouped with strings of identical pitch closer together.
+Cristofori's strings are all equally spaced regardless of their pitch, rather than being grouped so that strings of identical pitch are closer together.

 In two of the attested pianos, there is a forerunner of the modern soft pedal: the player can manually slide the entire action four millimeters to one side, so that the hammers strike just one of the two strings ("una corda").
 It is possible however that this device was intended as an aid to tuning.
 In his combined harpsichord-piano, with two 8-foot strings for each note, Ferrini allowed one set of harpsichord jacks to be disengaged but did not provide a una corda device for the hammer action.

 The strings may have been thicker than harpsichord strings of the same period, although there are no original string gauge markings on any of the three surviving pianos to prove this.
 Thicker strings are thought to be better suited to the hammer blows.
 Comparing the two 1726 instruments, one a piano, the other a harpsichord, the lengths of the 8-foot strings are almost the same, certainly in the upper halves of the compasses of the two instruments.

 It is difficult to determine what metal the strings of Cristofori's pianos were made of, since strings are replaced as they break, and sometimes restorers even replace the entire set of strings.
 According to Stewart Pollens, "the earlier museum records document that all three [attested] Cristofori pianos were discovered with similar gauges of iron wire through much of the compass, and brass in the bass."
 The New York instrument was restrung entirely in brass in 1970; Pollens reports that with this modification the instrument cannot be tuned closer than a minor third below pitch without breaking strings.
-This may indicate that the original strings did indeed include iron ones; however, the breakage might also be blamed on the massive rebuilding of this instrument, which changed its tonal range.
+This may indicate that the original strings did indeed include iron ones; however, the breakage might also be blamed on the extensive rebuilding of this instrument, which changed its tonal range.

 More recently, Denzil Wraight, Tony Chinnery, and Kerstin Schwarz, who have built replica Cristofori pianos, have taken the view that Cristofori favored brass strings, except occasionally in very demanding locations (such as the upper range of a 2' harpsichord stop).
 Chinnery suggests that "cypress soundboards and brass strings go together: sweetness of sound rather than volume or brilliance."